rahulsmgv51/DataStructureAndAlgorithm/Sorting/Readme.md

 ### Counting sort is a sorting technique based on keys between a specific range.
 It works by counting the number of objects having distinct key values (a kind of hashing).
 Then do some arithmetic operations to calculate the position of each object in the output sequence.
 Time Complexity: O(N + K) where N is the number of elements in the input array and K is the range of input.
 Auxiliary Space: O(N + K)

+### Radix Sort is a linear sorting algorithm that sorts elements by processing them digit by digit.
+It is an efficient sorting algorithm for integers or strings with fixed-size keys.
+The key idea behind Radix Sort is to exploit the concept of place value.
+It assumes that sorting numbers digit by digit will eventually result in a fully sorted list.
+Radix Sort can be performed using different variations, such as Least Significant Digit (LSD) Radix Sort or Most Significant Digit (MSD) Radix Sort.